 Defining domains and entities to

-exclude (aka. blacklist) is convenient when you are basically happy with the information recorded, but just want to remove some entities or domains.
-Usually, these are entities/domains that do not change (like
+exclude (i.e. blacklist) is convenient when you are basically happy with the information recorded, but just want to remove some entities or domains.

-include configuration (aka. whitelist) is convenient if you have a lot of entities in your system and your
+include configuration (i.e. whitelist) is convenient if you have a lot of entities in your system and your

 exclude lists possibly get very large, so it might be better just to define the entities or domains to record.

 # Example configuration.yaml entry with include recorder: include: domains: - sensor - switch - media_player

 You can also use the

 include list to define the domains/entities to record, and exclude some of those within the

 exclude list.
 This makes sense if you, for instance, include the

 sensor domain, but want to exclude some specific sensors.
 Instead of adding every sensor entity to the